jlangch/venice/doc/readme/execute-scripts.md

 Expanding macros ahead of evaluation can speed up the execution by a factor of 3 to 10.

-Upfront macro expansion can be activated with the option `-macroexpand`
+Upfront macro expansion can be activated with the command line option `-macroexpand`

 Macro expansion works for executing scripts or files.